jiny2001/CVPR_paper_search_tool/README.md

 ```

-#  Step 5: Reduce dimensions and then apply k-means clustering.
+## 5. Reduce dimensions and then apply k-means clustering.

 Reduce 75-dim of paper vector into 2-dim by using t-SNE.